-Hey there, I've been reading your AnySoftwareTools blog for a while.
+Hey, I’ve been following your AnySoftwareTools for a while.
 Thanks for curating so many useful posts.
-I got a brand new iPhone 6 as a holiday gift from my child...yeah finally!
-But I'm new to the smartphone world, and today I did come across an issue with the battery.
+I got a brand new iPhone 11 as a holiday gift from my child…yeah finally!
+But I’m new to the smartphone world, and today I did come across an issue with the battery.
 How do I make the battery percentage show up in the right corner?
-I tried to tap on the battery icon, but it didn't work.
+I tried to tap on the battery icon, but it didn’t work.
 It would be much appreciated if you could give me the proper instruction.

 It always makes my day when I receive questions from our blog readers.
 Your kind appreciation always motivates us to keep creating more useful content that helps people solve problems.